As the greater landscape of industry shifts beneath our feet, a crucial element is quietly evolving with it: the expectations of investors.

 We’ve described ESG as a tool for investors to evaluate where a business really stands.
 In that light, it makes sense why ESG has become such a hot topic.

 But smart business leaders are using ESG as a framework to better understand themselves.
-Proactively evaluating your company according to ESG criteria is not only appealing to the eyes of potential investors or the public, but it gives your company the information it needs to shore up any gaps.
+Proactively evaluating your company according to ESG factors is not only appealing to the eyes of potential investors or the public, but it gives your company the information it needs to shore up any gaps.

 Diving that deep can require unearthing a lot of data.
 Some of that may be structured, some of it unstructured, some may be missing.
 Potential applicability can be unclear.
 Simply put, it can be overwhelming.